 The Latin Alternative Music Conference (LAMC) is a week-long series of events dedicated to the freshest artists coming out of the Spanish-speaking world.
-The whole gathering is an incredible opportunity for artists and their teams to learn from and network with industry leaders, programmers, and journalists from major publications like Billboard and Rolling Stone.
+The whole gathering is an incredible opportunity for artists and their teams to learn from and network with industry leaders, promoters, and journalists from major publications like Billboard and Rolling Stone.
 This year’s LAMC took place from Tues., July 11 through Sat., July 15 at the Stewart Hotel and featured industry panel discussions, press conferences, numerous concerts, and artist showcases.

 LAMC’s most popular event of the week was definitely their SummerStage show in Central Park.
-This rock-star lineup featured Chile’s immensely popular Mon Laferte and Brooklyn’s own Princess Nokia. ÌFÉ, Puerto Rican electronic band, was also scheduled to perform but sadly could not due to unexpected health concerns.
+This rock-star lineup featured Chile’s immensely popular Mon Laferte and Brooklyn’s own Princess Nokia. ÌFÉ, a Puerto Rican electronic band, was also scheduled to perform but sadly could not due to unexpected health concerns.
 Nonetheless, Princess Nokia started off the event addressing her crowd of packed fans with a declaration of the beauty and power of black youth and all who are connected through the African diaspora.
 She continued to energize the crowd with her hit, “Tomboy,” followed by the Yoruba pride anthem, “Brujas,” among other songs.

 After her set, the crowd morphed from a community of mostly young, boldly dressed 20-somethings to a crowd with multiple generations full of Chilean pride waiting for Mon Laferte.
 Her performance did not disappoint.
 Reflecting back on the show, Mon Laferte told us that “it was an amazing experience.
 When it was time to listen to the lyrics, they would listen and when it was time to dance, they danced.”
 Her show featured new music from her latest album, La Trenza, which she says is “obviously a pop album” with music that features “a lot of rhythms or Indian influences from all these instruments I’ve grown up listening to.”